Rizzy1857/PQ-Core/docs/overview.md

 - ❌ A toy implementation just meant for education.
 - ❌ A centralized or cloud-dependent toolkit.

 PQ-Core is bare-bones in the best way.
 If you're looking for batteries-included, wait until the app integration phase.
-This repo is the forge, not the storefront.
+This repo is the blacksmith’s forge, not the storefront.

 ---